 “People told us ‘this is the scariest project we’ve ever seen’ but all I could see was what it could become – I wanted a Santa Barbara home and knew this could be it.”
-That was the vision cast by our client who purchased a home which had not been updated since 1980 and presented some unique architectural and design challenges.
-Affinity Designer Stephanie Brown collaborated with the homeowner on this remodel that in her words, “changed literally every single thing.”
+That was the vision cast by our client, interior designer Paige Lewis, who purchased a home which had not been updated since 1980 and presented some unique architectural and design challenges.
+Affinity’s designer collaborated with Paige on this remodel that in her words, “changed literally every single thing.”

 The original kitchen was big but not very efficient.
 The space was designed in two levels with a step down from the kitchen directly into an awkward indoor spa room.
 “We love to entertain.
 Everyone stands in the kitchen so we wanted the new space to be big and open to flow better into the dining room (formerly the spa room) and living room.”